Battle of Tannenberg: Main battle: 27–30 August

-That evening the Eighth Army's staff was on edge.
+That evening the 8th Army's staff was on edge.
 Little had been achieved during the day, when they had intended to spring the trap.
 XX Corps had done well on another torrid day, but now was exhausted.
 On their far left they knew that XVII Corps and I Reserve Corps were coming into action, but headquarters had learned little about their progress.
 In fact, XVII Corps had defeated the Russian VI Corps, which fled back along the roads.
 XVII Corps had endured long marches in sweltering weather, but some men still had the energy to pursue on bicycles requisitioned from civilians.
 Hoffmann, who had been an observer with the Japanese in Manchuria, tried to ease their nerves by telling how Samsonov and Rennenkampf had quarreled during that war, so they would do nothing to help one another.
 It was a good story that Hoffmann treasured and retold frequently.
 In Hindenburg's words "It was now apparent that danger was threatening from the side of Rennenkampf.
 It was reported that one of his corps was on the march through Angerburg.
 It is surprising that misgivings filled many a heart, that firm resolution began to yield to vacillation, and that doubts crept in where a clear vision had hitherto prevailed?
 We overcame the inward crisis, adhered to our original intention, and turned in full strength to effect its realization by attack."
 The German right flank would advance to Neidenburg, while von Below's I Reserve Corps advanced to Allenstein, and Mackensen's XVII Corps chased Blagoveschensky's retreating VI Corps.

-Von François was ready to attack the Russian left decisively on 27 August, hitting I Russian Corps.
+François was ready to attack the Russian left decisively on 27 August, hitting the Russian 1st Army Corps.
 His artillery barrage was overwhelming, and soon he had taken the key town of Usdau.
 In the center the Russians continued to strongly attack the German XX Corps and to move northwest from Allenstein.
 The German XVII Corps and I Reserve Corps pushed the Russian right wing they had bloodied the day before further back.
-Gen. Basil Gourko, commanding the Russian First Army Cavalry Division (and from 1916 to 1917 chief of the general staff), was told later that Samsonov did not know what was happening on his flanks because he was observing the action from a rise in the ground a distance from his wireless set and reports were not relayed to him.
+Gen. Basil Gourko (Vasily Gurko), commanding the Russian 1st Army Cavalry Division (and from 1916 to 1917 chief of the general staff), was told later that Samsonov was not aware of what was happening on his flanks because he was observing the action from a rise in the ground a distance from his wireless set and reports were not relayed to him.